Adjusted financial statements are crucial when selling a business.

 - Depreciation & Amortisation

-Once you’ve adjusted your income statement, you can then calculate your Adjusted SDE.
+Once you’ve adjusted your income statement, you can then calculate your Adjusted Standard Deviation of Error (SDE).
 The formula is simple: just take your company’s total revenue and subtract its total expenses to get your Adjusted SDE.

 There are several benefits to calculating SDE:

-- First, it can help you make more informed decisions about how to allocate your resources.
+- First, it can help you make more informed decisions about allocating your resources.

 - Second, it can help you track your progress over time and benchmark your performance against other businesses in your industry.

-- Finally, it can give you a more accurate picture of your business’s financial health.
+- Ultimately, it can provide a more accurate picture of your business’s financial health.

 How do you calculate SDE for your business?

-There are a few different ways to calculate SDE, but the most common way is to take your business’ total revenue and subtract your total expenses.
-This will give you your net income, which you can then use to adjust for things like taxes, interest, and depreciation.
+There are several different ways to calculate SDE, but the most common method is to subtract your total expenses from your business’s total revenue.
+This will provide you with your net income, which you can then use to account for taxes, interest, and depreciation.

 SDE = net income + taxes + interest + depreciation + amortization